-The 1 mg 1^{-1} orthophosphate-P effluent standard has been promulgated as a first step towards alleviating these undesirable properties of hypertrophic impoundments, through reducing the of quantity for phytoplankton orthophosphates available growth.
-However, achievement of the 1 mg 1^{-1} orthophosphate-P standard is expensive.
+The 1 mg 1^{-1} orthophosphate-P effluent standard has been promulgated as a first step towards alleviating these undesirable properties of hypertrophic impoundments, through reducing the quantity of orthophosphates available for phytoplankton growth.
+However, achievement of the $1 \text{ mg } 1^{-1}$ orthophosphate-P standard is expensive.
 It was therefore desirable to record the impact of the standard on effluent orthophosphate concentrations, on effluent receiving waters and on Hartbeespoort Dam.
-This report is primarily concerned with the researchers were these impacts, though also asked to simultaneously address other issues.
+This report is primarily concerned with these impacts, though the researchers were also asked to simultaneously address other issues.
 These included the origin and levels of trihalomethane precursors, the refinement of methods to measure river loads of nutrients and the refinement and assessment of eutrophication models, particularly as they applied to impoundments in which the nutrient load was declining.